ropensci/DataPackageR/README.md

 [![DOI](https://zenodo.org/badge/29267435.svg)](https://doi.org/10.5281/zenodo.1292095)

-## Preprint
+## Preprint and publication.

-The preprint describing the package is on [biorxiv](https://doi.org/10.1101/342907) and has been accepted for publication in [Gates Open Research](https://gatesopenresearch.org/).
+The publication describing the package is now available at [Gates Open Research](https://gatesopenresearch.org/articles/2-31/v1).

+The preprint is on [biorxiv](https://doi.org/10.1101/342907).

 ## Goals

 You have raw data that needs to be tidied and otherwise processed into a standardized analytic data set (a data set that is ready for analysis).